Home Alone: How To Battle Work-At-Home Isolation

 - Instead or corresponding through email, try setting up a video chat with a program like Skype.

 - Join a few social networks, Facebook and Twitter are great places to start and can act as your virtual water cooler during the day.
+[TMM Note: We started a Facebook group for mompreneurs to help.
+Join us!

 - If you have a blog interact with your readers through comments and email.